Hansh532/chess/README.md

 Photographic memory doesn't exist.
 Some people have excellent memories and other can develop their memory through association, imagery, linking, etc., but the idea of recalling something like a picture--the human brain doesn't work that way.
 Master chessplayers were given a memory test:  they looked at a middle game positiion from a real game for a number of seconds.
 Then they were asked to reproduce it on another board.
 Most of them could do it easily.
 Then they were presented with a board in which the pieces and pawns were mixed up in a random manner.  they could not recall more that the average person off the street.
 So, a chessplayer doesn't really see a picture, he sees patterns of forces on the board, most of which he is familiar from millions of real games.
 This is a weak doubled pawn, this is a fianchetto, this is a castled positiion, etc.

+## Getting better at chess is useless
+So the point is that if you play tons of chess, spend hours learning the openings and all, all you do is become good at chess.
+It’s a massive waste of time.
+And it’s addictive.

+It’s fine for a social sport, play it once in a while, learn a new thing, have a laugh, but then you’d only be useless at it.
+Or to make a living out of it makes sense.

+Anyway, so the better a chess player is, the more stupid he/she is for wasting time on acquiring a useless skill.

 # Nimzowitsch My System Elements
 Summary of the elements